heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/02-code-examples/99-traefik-with-dns-challenge/README.md

 Therefore, this example is **optional** to follow.
 It is here to show you how to use Traefik in a more advanced way and for your own culture.

-**I have not tested this configuration and documentation in depth.** It works for my personal use case, but it might not be suitable for production environments.
+**I have not tested this configuration and documentation in depth.**.
+It works for my personal use case, but it might not be suitable for production environments.
 Use it at your own risk.